blbaker/RestServer/README.md

+*This is a fork of Jackwright's RESTServer but modified to work with apidocs*

 ## Jacwright RESTServer v1.0.1

 A PHP REST server for providing a very light-weight REST API.
 Very easy to set up and get going.
 Independent from other libraries and frameworks.
 Supports HTTP authentication.